inexcii/TTMultiYoutubePlayers/README.md

 - [X] show and play multiple(currently 2) YouTube videos on the same scene
 - [X] each video can be played/paused, seeked, display current playing time and duration
 - [X] a mute button for controlling each audio's on-and-off
-- [ ] user can draw lines on the screen(inside the video area) while playing the video
+- [ ] User can pick a color and set an angle to draw lines on the screen(inside the video area) while playing the video.
+The lines drawn by user before should be shown again once the same video is selected later.
+- [ ] the playback rate can be set to 0.5x, 1.0x ~ 10.0x at a gap per 0.5x to play video as slow as 0.5x and as fast till 10.0x
 - [ ] user can seek video at a rate as low as 1 frame / 0.1(?) second
 - [ ] a single play/pause button and a seek-bar to control multiple videos at the same time
 - [ ] each video can be played in slow-mode